rzuccolo/gemini-screen-writer/README.md

 - 🌎 **Multi-Language Support**: Specialized support for **Portuguese (Brazil)** screenwriting standards (e.g., `CORTA PARA:`).
 - 📄 **Professional PDF Publisher**: Converts Markdown to industry-standard Screenplay PDFs (Courier 12pt, correct margins, auto-localized).
 - 💾 **Final Draft Export**: Exports to `.fdx` format for professional editing in Final Draft or Celtx.
+- ⛲ **Fountain Export**: Exports to `.fountain` format for compatibility with Highland 2 and other plain-text screenwriting apps.
 - 💬 **Interactive Mode**: Intelligent clarification system - calls `ask_user` when formats or genres are ambiguous (e.g., "Feature or Short?").
 - ⚡ **Real-Time Streaming**: See the agent's thinking and writing appear as it's generated.